tomfun/debugInfo/README.md

 ```
 And want some more comfortable, or you can`t use debugger, and still want to see some data intermediate data when using Ajax this for You.
 ### Installation ###
-- Copy directory app to your magento project
+- Copy app directory to your magento project
 - Login (and maybe relogin) to admin panel
-- Configure this in your own way (based on your security needs or habits)
+- Configure this in your own way (based on your security needs or habits) Magento Admin -> System -> Configuration -> Brander -> Core -> Custom Debug Info Settings

 ### Usage ###
 #### echo ####